fbalouch/vaccineID/README.md

     docker build -t vaccine-id-api:v1.0 .
 ```

 ### Step 5.
-Tag and push images to your image repository, should accessible by Kubernetes nodes.
+Tag and push images to your image repository, accessible by Kubernetes nodes.

 ### Step 6.
 Update Kubernetes manifest (vaccine-id.yaml), replace following with your details.
 ```console